iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > I'm tired of being asked if I'm ok.
 Why am I asked multiple times a day?
 Is it because I'm around or could have contact exposure?
 Asking me multiple times a day is causing me anxiety.<br> :date: __2020-10-07 15:17:15__

-> App is useless when I am travelling outside of province.
-Alberta, SWITCH TO THE FEDERAL COVID APP!!!<br> :date: __2020-10-07 13:28:19__

-> It is probably not the apps fault but I live in b.x. now and could never understand it .. stay safe<br> :date: __2020-10-07 13:11:04__

 #### 2-star reviews